sathya119/sathya119.github.io/content/notes/Modern Cosmology.md

-# Modern cosmology
-- “claims” the universe to be continually expanding, where everything we see originated from a primordial hot plasma (basically the ‘big bang’).
+It “claims” the universe to be continually expanding, where everything we see originated from a primordial hot plasma (basically the ‘big bang’).

 1 #parsec = 3.0856 × 10^13 km.

 Earth orbits at a distance of 1 microparsec from the Sun, which is 8 kpc away from the centre of the Milky Way Galaxy (50 kpc in diameter).

 The nearest neighbouring galaxy, Andromeda, is 770 kpc away and is the largest in our local group (~20 galaxies), placed in the outskirts of the Virgo Supercluster (30 Mpc in size).

 That being said, Cosmology involves itself only with distances above Mpc.
 As crazy as this cosmological scale seems, we humans have managed to scale distances from as tiny as 10^-22 m in the LHC to such humungous astronomical scales!

 ## 1. #Hubble Diagram

 ![[Pasted image 20241117131158.png]]